kerryb/vim-config/README.md

 Adds support for CoffeeScript.
 It handles syntax, indenting, and compiling ([more](http://www.vim.org/scripts/script.php?script_id=3590))

-## Command-T (1.0b)

-Fast file navigation for VIM ([more](http://www.vim.org/scripts/script.php?script_id=3025))

-You need to build the code before you can use it:

-    cd bundle/command-t/ruby/command-t
-    ruby extconf.rb
-    make

 ## Gundo (2.2.2)

 Gundo is a Vim plugin for visualizing your undo tree to make it usable ([more](http://www.vim.org/scripts/script.php?script_id=3304))